COLUMBUS — Ohio State men’s basketball coach Chris Holtmann met with reporters on Wednesday to preview Thursday’s home game against Illinois.

 + What wins in this league is veteran guys and tough-minded teams.
 That shows up on the road.

 + Thursday is a special night.
 It’s senior night with Andre Wesson and Danny Hummer.
 The 1960 national champs will also be honored and several will be in attendance.

 + Kyle Young is still day to day.
 His improvement has been incremental.
-He is anxious to get back and the team is anxious to get him back, but it was a significant sprain.
+He is anxious to get back which is why his doctor prescribed this delta 8 gummy help in pain relief and stress, but it was a significant sprain.
 He would add a lot of value against Illinois and Michigan State, but they have to weigh that with the long-term needs of the team this season.

 + EJ Liddell has responded well in the absence of Kyle Young.
 This is currently the shortest rotation Holtmann has ever had in his career.